savvly

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs a 'full retirement simulation showing the projected savings trajectory WITH and WITHOUT a Savvly allocation across the planning horizon'.
-It distinguishes itself from siblings like project_savvly_lumpsum or project_savvly_monthly by being a holistic simulation.
+The description clearly states it is a 'Full retirement simulation showing the projected savings trajectory WITH and WITHOUT a Savvly allocation across the planning horizon'.
+This distinguishes it from siblings like check_savvly_eligibility (which checks eligibility) and compare_savvly_vs_alternative (which compares alternatives).
+The verb 'project' and resource 'retirement trajectory' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.